SHEscher/research-project/research-project-comprehensive/{{cookiecutter.project_slug}}/README.md

 ## Project structure

-*A brief description of the folder structure of the project (Where is what?).
-Anticipate new lab members who suppose to be able to orientate within this structure without your help.
+*A brief description of the project's folder structure (Where is what?).
+Anticipate new lab members who are supposed to be able to orientate within this structure without your help.
 At the same time, avoid too detailed descriptions.
-Down the folder structure, there suppose to be further README's explaining subsequent folders & data.*
+Down the folder structure, there are supposed to be further README's explaining subsequent folders & data.*

-## Install research code as package
+## Install research code as a package

-In case, there is no project-related virtual / conda environment yet, create one for the project:
+In case there is no project-related virtual / conda environment yet, create one for the project:

 ```shell
 conda create -n {{ cookiecutter.project_slug[:4]}}_{{cookiecutter.python_version[:4] }} python={{ cookiecutter.python_version }}